 £24,388 - £25,752, plus benefits

-It’s an exciting time for us here at Forestry and Land Scotland and we are looking for a Wildlife Ranger Manager to join us on our journey.
+It’s an exciting time for us here at Forestry and Land Scotland.
+As we continue to grow as a new agency of the Scottish Government, we are looking for two Wildlife Rangers to join us on our journey.

 This is a great opportunity to work in an area of Scotland that is renowned for its stunning scenery and land based outdoor pursuits, so if you are passionate about working on the land and wildlife management we want to hear from you.

 Seasonal Project Officer - The Deveron, Bogie and Isla Rivers Charitable Trust

 Salary: Up to £22,000 Pro-Rata Basis (6% employer pension contribution)